MicrosoftDocs/edge-developer/microsoft-edge/webview.md

 ### containsFullScreenElement

 Gets a value that indicates whether the **webview** contains an element that supports full screen.
+See the MSWebViewContainsFullScreenElementChanged event for more info.

 This property is read-only.